artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > and Hades drew the land of the dead engulfed in haze and night
 > and Zeus drew the heavens, the clouds and the high clear sky,
 > but the earth and Olympus heights are common to us all."
 (15.187--94)
 > =

+Zeus' comment about mankind, during the fight over Patroclus' body:

+> "There is nothing alive more agonizing than man
+> of all that breathe and crawl across the earth.
+(17.447--8)
+> =

 *All quotations are taken from Robert Fagle's 1990 translation of the* Iliad. *Line numbers are approximate.*